 Why is social media important for a business?

 Social media is the new marketing hub.
 Social media is where your customers are and, therefore, where you need to be.
-Here are some of the top reasons that social media is important for small businesses:
+Here are some of the top reasons that social media is essential for small businesses:

 - Social media helps you connect with your customers.
 Social media platforms allow businesses to engage directly with their customers in real-time.
 These direct exchanges can help build customer loyalty, improve customer service, and boost sales.